Create a REST API in PHP

 // Open database connection

-$db_connection = mysqli_connect(DB_HOST, DB_USER, DB_PASSWORD, DB_NAME) OR die(mysqli_connect_error());
+$db_connection = mysqli_connect(DB_HOST, DB_USER, DB_PASSWORD, DB_NAME) or die(mysqli_connect_error());

 /**